ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/workflow-functions/setstage.html.markdown

 <td width="9">
 </td>
 <td width="643">
-The name of the Stage to change to; must be a Stage defined within the [Workflow diagram](/developers/user-guide/product-guide/advanced-features/workflow/workflow-diagram) .
+  The name of the Stage to change to; must be a Stage defined within the <a href="/developers/user-guide/product-guide/advanced-features/workflow/workflow-diagram">Workflow diagram</a> .

 </td>
 </tr>